Hattie Lloyd 24/02/22

 But I’m damned if I see how the helican. – Dixon Lanier Merritt

 Well, we managed it.
-Because The Pelican, a newly revived pub and dining room that has reopened just off Portobello Road, isn’t just a great neighbourhood boozer – it’s serving up some exceptional food, too.
+Because The Pelican, a newly revived pub and dining room just off Portobello Road, isn’t just a great neighbourhood boozer – it’s serving up some exceptional food, too.

 With a crack team of traditional craftsmen on board – from joiners and sign-painters, right down to the steak knife-makers – the place has been restored to its former glory just a year shy of its 150th birthday.
 And the old gal’s looking pretty good for her age – they’ve plastered the walls in soothing, muted tones; decked the place out with wooden tables and rust-coloured leather banquettes; and stoked the logs in the roaring fireplace.
 There is, of course, a stuffed pelican overseeing proceedings.
 And since this is a pub, they’ve not forgotten the important bits: there’s a thoughtfully curated wine list; local beers on draught including Portobello Brewing and Camden Hells; and some from brewers further afield, like Guinness, Deya, Lost & Grounded and the newly-revived Allsopp.